oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 28186730_13.9.4.2.4=/home/oracle/cache/p28186730_139424_Generic.zip
 ```

-Now we will create our Dockerfiles, and make some lower case conversion, in order  to be able to build our images much faster with the buildkit feature.
+Now we will create our Dockerfiles, and make some lower case conversions, in order  to be able to build our images much faster with the buildkit feature.

 Enter the below script to your Linux system :

 **!
 REMEMBER TO REPLACE THE USER WITH YOUR USER AND YOUR SUPPORT CREDENTIALS !**

 ```
 ### now create the Dockerfile of this image